2014 Transformation Grant

-University of Delaware faculty are encouraged to apply for a 2013 IT Transformation Grant to transform education with the support of innovative uses of technology.
-This year’s grant program combines resources from Information Technologies (IT) and the Center for Teaching and Assessment of Learning (CTAL) to accommodate funding requests for faculty time, graduate or undergraduate student time, conference attendance and travel, software, and equipment.
+University of Delaware faculty are encouraged to apply for a 2014 Transformation Grant to transform education with the support of innovative uses of technology.
+This year's grant program combines resources from the Center for Teaching and Assessment of Learning (CTAL) and Academic Technology Services (ATS) to accommodate funding requests for faculty time, graduate or undergraduate student time, software, and equipment.

 Applicants are encouraged to think big, add new instructional models that are not currently available, eliminate barriers they have identified in their teaching, and help define the next generation of education and technology.